On topological complexity of Eilenberg-MacLane spaces

 \m Note that the invariant $\cat (K(\pi,1))$ has a known purely group-theoretical description.
 In fact, $\cat K(\pi,1)$ is equal to the cohomological dimension of $\pi$~,\cite{EG}.
-Now, in view of \theoref{t:main}, we have the following problem: to describe $\TC (K(\pi,1))$ in purely group-theoretical terms.
+Now, in view of \theoref{t:main}, the problem of describing of $\TC (K(\pi,1))$ in purely group-theoretical terms turns out to be essential.